 Often a starting point is a 50/50 split of capital assets.
 It then has to be considered if there is a reason to deviate from such a split.
 One of the most common reasons for deviating from an equal split is that the person who will be caring for minor children may need more than 50% to house or rehouse themselves.

 Many people try to resolve matters themselves but usually do require legal advice for assistance with this, particularly as it can involve some complex issues.
-Couples can negotiate and/or attend mediation through solicitors to reach an agreement which can then be embodied in a legal document.
+Couples can negotiate themselves or attend mediation or negotiation through solicitors to reach an agreement which can then be embodied in a legal document.

 Deed of Separation – for couples not divorcing